 Lacy foliage and beautifully poised flowers in exquisite pastels, deeper shades, and white give columbines a fairylike, woodland-glen quality.
 Plants are erect and range from 2 in. to 4 ft. high, depending on species or hybrid.

 Divided leaves reminiscent of maidenhair fern (Adiantum) may be fresh green, blue green, or gray green.
 Slender, branching stems carry erect or nodding flowers to 3 in. across, often with sepals and petals in contrasting colors; they usually have backward-projecting, nectar-bearing spurs.
 Some columbines have large flowers and very long spurs; these have an airier look than short-spurred and spurless kinds.
 Double-flowered types lack the delicacy of the single-flowered sort, but they make a bolder color mass.
 Bloom season comes in spring and early summer.

-Native from Northern California to Alaska, east to Montana and Utah.
-Plant grows 1 1/2–3 ft. tall, produces nodding red and yellow flowers that are 1 1/2–2 in. across, with stout, straight red spurs.
+Native from Alaska to Northern California, east to Montana and Utah.
+Plant grows to 1 1/2–3 ft. tall and 1 1/2 ft. wide.
+Produces nodding red-and-yellow flowers that are 1 1/2–2 in. across, with stout, straight red spurs.
 Good in woodland gardens.
 Allow spent blooms to set seeds, which are relished by song sparrows, juncos, and other small birds.

 Woody perennials.
 Moderate growth rate to about 3 ft. high and wide.
 Attractive leaves resemble those ...